-Preview: ‘12 Years a Slave’
+Preview: “12 Years a Slave”

-August 24, 2013 5 Comments
+August 24, 2013 6 Comments

-Despite the great cast involved in this film, and such a ‘thinking-outside-the-box’ director as Steve McQueen, I am still a little bit worried about ’12 Years a Slave’.
-The plot seems far from being original, and this may put some people off viewing this.
-Haven’t we already seen something like this a dozen or so times, besides reading about it multitude of times? (e.g. ‘Uncle Tom’s Cabin’ and ‘The Colour Purple’).
+Despite the film’s great cast, and such a ‘thinking-outside-the-box’ director as Steve McQueen, I am still a little bit worried about it.
+The plot is far from being original, and this may put some people off.
+Haven’t we already seen something like this a dozen or so times, besides reading about it? (e.g. ‘Uncle Tom’s Cabin’ and ‘The Colour Purple’).
 And, we don’t have to go far to recall that: just last year we saw two films dealing with the same theme – Steven Spielberg’s ‘Lincoln’ and Quentin Tarantino’s ‘Django Unchained’.
-There will also inevitably follow many comparisons between this film and such films as ‘Amistad’ (1997) and ‘Amazing Grace’ (2006).
+There will also inevitably be comparisons between this film and such films as ‘Amistad’ (1997) and ‘Amazing Grace’ (2006).

-Another interesting thing to observe in ‘12 Years a Slave’, in my opinion, will be Michael Fassbender.
+Another interesting thing to observe in ‘12 Years a Slave’ will be Michael Fassbender.
 His previous roles involved the portrayal of relatively benign and good-willed characters, and it will be very interesting to watch how he would handle such a despotic, cruel and ruthless persona as Edwin Epps.
 In ‘Jane Eyre’ (2011) Fassbender showed that he can portray a very distant and aloof character with great success.
 In ‘Shame’ we saw ‘his’ fits of anger, and it would be interesting to see him taking this onto the next level in this film.

-All in all, ‘12 Years a Slave’ is definitely a film to have in mind for the next season’s viewings because, although for some it may appear like some prequel to ‘Django Unchained’, Steve McQueen is a director who likes to tackle controversial issues with openness which is nothing less than very brave, and, therefore, hopefully, we will some something special in ‘12 Years a Slave‘.
+All in all, ‘12 Years a Slave’ is definitely a film to have in mind for the next season’s viewings because, although for some it may appear like some prequel to ‘Django Unchained’, Steve McQueen is a director who likes to tackle controversial issues with openness which is nothing less than extremely brave, and, thus, hopefully, we will some something special here.